iamaryav/hello-world/dsa/JavaQuestions.md

 Sort a map based on key or value pair sort a map based on keya and value(object's particular attribute) using comparator

+Name and Avg marks from list of students
+Containg field name and mapof subject name and marks

 java Concepts:
 Multi threading concepts
 Life cycle of thread